rwilliams/jrubywiki/GettingStarted.md

 On Linux and Mac, you can either install the JRuby binaries or use a Ruby version manager such as [RVM](https://rvm.io/).
 However, it's best to avoid using a package manager because of issues with keeping the downloaded versions current.
 If you prefer to build your own JRuby, see [[Downloading JRuby Source and Building It Yourself|DownloadAndBuildJRuby]].

 **Note:** On some versions of Linux, you'll need to get the right version of Java installed.
-For more infomation, see [[JRuby With Wrong Java|JRubyOnUbuntu]].

 **Note:** If you're on HP-UX, see [[Using JRuby on HPUX|JRubyOnHPUX11_23]].